sbha/readdir_xl/README.md

 ## Introduction

 R can quickly and easily aggregrate data from multiple sheets from multiple Excel workbooks into a single data frame.
-A custom function combining functions from the `tidyverse` and `readxl` packages provides a template that can be adapted and expanded to handle many different data specific situations.
+A custom function combining functions from the `tidyverse` and `readxl` packages provides a template that can be adapted and expanded to handle many different data specific needs.

 ## Usage